Bestselling Author, Forbes Columnist, Fisher Investments Executive Chairman

 In 2010, he was recognized as one of the top 30 most influential individuals in the investment industry over the last 30 years.1 In 2011, he was recognized by Investment Advisor magazines IA 25 list of the most influential people in the advisory community2.
 In addition, Ken Fisher has been published, interviewed and /or been written about in numerous American, British and German finance and business periodicals.
 He writes a weekly column for Focus Money, a leading German magazine.

 Ken Fisher has written 11 books, including four New York Times bestsellers: 2006’s The Only Three Questions That Count, 2008’s The Ten Roads to Riches, 2009’s How to Smell a Rat, and 2010’s Debunkery.
 In 1984, his Super Stocks was that year’s best-selling stock market book.
 Others include 1987’s The Wall Street Waltz and 1993’s 100 Minds That Made the Market, both re-released by John Wiley & Sons in 2007.

-Ken Fisher is founder, Chairman and CEO of Fisher Investments, an independent, fee-only investment adviser serving institutional and high net worth investors in the US, UK Europe, and Canada.
+Ken Fisher is founder and Executive Chairman of Fisher Investments, an independent, fee-only investment adviser serving institutional and high net worth investors in the US, UK Europe, and Canada.
 As a leading independent investment management firm, Fisher Investments participates in global equity and fixed income markets.
 The firm’s wholly-owned subsidiary, Fisher Investments UK, markets its services to investors in the UK.
 The firm’s joint venture affiliate, Grüner Fisher Investments GmbH, services investors in Germany.

 Ken Fisher’s hobbies include the history of Kings Mountain, California and 19th century redwood lumbering history.